Interview with la Reina de la Bachata, Jorjet Alcocer

 zo 6 november 2016

 Hello Jorjet, my name is Richard, I am here on behalf of Latin-Magazine.
-We do interviews with famous latin artists and of course we wanted to do an interview with a famous Bachata dancer like you.
+We do interviews with famous latin performing artists, so of course we wanted to do an interview with a famous Bachata dancer like you.
 Thank you Jorjet for having this interview with us.

 I did a little research on the internet, it says you are born in New Orleans, is that right?